 Switch off timer

-The EU regulation (that the UK still appears to be operating under at the moment from what I can gather?) for auto-off times on domestic coffee machines is 15 minutes, so whether or not you’ll have the full functionality as per the demo version of the app, I’m unsure, but I will try to find out & I’ll update this accordingly.
+The EU regulation (that the UK still appears to be operating under at the moment from what I can gather?) for auto-off times on domestic coffee machines is 15 minutes, so whether or not you’ll have the full functionality as per the demo version of the app, I’m not sure, but I will try to find out & I’ll update this accordingly.

 Milk first or coffee first

 So I have to say, if this app works as it’s designed, I think the Seimens bean to cup machines possibly take pole position when it comes to the smartest bean to cup coffee machines.
-The world coffee selections and the coffee playlist, I think are really clever features that are in fact usable, not gimmicks.
+The world coffee selections and the coffee playlist, I think are really clever features that are actually usable, not gimmicks.

 The not so smart bits